Person-Centric Annotations of LAION-400M: Auditing Bias and Its Transfer to Models: Automatic Gender Labeling

 To avoid label bias, such as a model preferring option \enquote{A} over \enquote{D} \citep{dominguez2024questioning,reif2024beyond}, we randomly permute the options in each prompt while keeping the letters fixed.
 After obtaining the response, we map the predicted letter to the corresponding label.

 Next, we present the agreement statistics for the three models.
+The number of images where all models agree on the same label is as follows: Models agree on \enquote{male} for 703,756 bounding boxes, on \enquote{female} for 739,915 bounding boxes, on \enquote{unclear} for 735,713 bounding boxes, and on \enquote{mixed} for 18,997 bounding boxes.
 To evaluate the agreement among the models on all 3,000,000 bounding boxes, we calculate Fleiss' $\kappa$ \citep{fleiss1973equivalence}.
 The result is $\kappa = 0.735$, which indicates substantial agreement according to \citep{landis1977measurement}.
 In addition, we present pairwise agreement results for the three model combinations.
 This includes Cohen's $\kappa$ \citep{cohen1960coefficient} between each pair of models and the Jaccard Index for each label (male, female, mixed, unclear) on the bounding boxes predicted with that label.

 The results are in \cref{tab:supp:genderlabeling:dataset:agreement}.
 They show that the models have substantial, but not perfect, agreement across all categories.
 The only outlier is \texttt{LLaVA-1.6-7B}, which rarely predicts \enquote{mixed}.
 We attribute this to the generally weaker performance of \texttt{LLaVA-1.6-7B}, which is also the oldest model and based on the weakest LLM, \texttt{Vicuna-7B} \citep{vicuna2023}.
 We therefore add \texttt{Qwen2.5-VL-7B-Instruct}, which is a recent and strong MLLM, as a fourth model to generate higher-quality labels for the \enquote{mixed} category.